15 High-Impact Marketing Ideas for Your Catering Business

 - Personalisation – Personalise your marketing messages to make your customers feel valued and appreciated.

-Get the word out there by using press releases.
-You can distribute these through community bulletins, local newspapers, food magazines, bridal journals, food blogs, and local event websites.
-Let locals know about your new products and launches – or even any new milestones you’ve achieved like new partnerships and contracts.
+Get the word out by using press releases.
+You can distribute these through community bulletins, local newspapers, food magazines, bridal journals, food blogs and local event websites.
+Let locals know about your new products and launches, or even any new milestones you’ve achieved like new partnerships and contracts.

-You can also give out pamphlets to stand out from the competition.
+You can also give out pamphlets and put up signage with QR codes leading to your website to stand out from the competition.
 Why not hire promotional staff to distribute these in busy retail strips.
-Ask local, complementary businesses – from bridal stores to office buildings – to display the pamphlets in prominent spots like reception areas.
-Local chambers of commerce, trade shows, fairs, gyms, coworking spaces, and venues for hire are other great places to display your pamphlets.
+Ask local, complementary businesses, from bridal stores to office buildings, to display the pamphlets or QR Code flyer in prominent spots like reception areas.
+Local chambers of commerce, trade shows, fairs, gyms, coworking spaces and venues for hire are other great places to display your pamphlets.

-Follow these essential tips for marketing your catering business and watch your sales grow.
-Learn more about how Foodstorm’s catering software can help you increase catering sales and reduce costs.
+Follow these essential marketing ideas for your catering business and watch your sales grow.
+Learn more about how FoodStorm’s catering software can help you increase catering sales and reduce costs.